DemocratiseResearch/SARAL/README.md

 1. **API Keys Setup:** Enter your Google Gemini API key (required) and Sarvam TTS API key (optional).
 2. **Paper Upload:** Enter an arXiv URL or upload a LaTeX ZIP.
 3. **Script Generation:** Generate and edit narration scripts for each section.
-4. **Slides Generation:** Assign images to slides and review bullet points.
+4. **Slides Generation:** Assign images to slides, review bullet points, and download either the PDF (Beamer) or PowerPoint deck.
 5. **Video Generation:** Generate audio narration, synthesize the video, and download results.

 ---